microsoft/vscode-docs/docs/customization/colorizer.md

 Using the ['code' Yeoman generator](/docs/tools/yocode.md), you can create an extension that adds syntax highlighting and bracket matching for a language to your VS Code installation.

-Core to a language support is a TextMate language specification file (.tmLanguage) that describes the colorizer rules.
+Central to language support is a TextMate [language specification](https://manual.macromates.com/en/language_grammars) file (.tmLanguage) that describes the colorizer rules.
 The yeoman generator either takes an existing TextMate language specification file or lets you start with a fresh one.

 A good place to look for existing TextMate .tmLanguage files is on GitHub.
 Search for a TextMate bundle for the language you are interested in and then navigate to the `Syntaxes` folder.
 The 'code' Yeoman generator can import either .tmLanguage or .pList files.
 When prompted for the URL or file location, pass the raw path to the .tmLanguage file e.g. http://raw.githubusercontent.com/textmate/ant.tmbundle/master/Syntaxes/Ant.tmLanguage.
 Make sure that the path points to the content of the file, not the HTML file showing the content.